01 Jan 2020

 Projects aided from the special window

-Although the Government has restricted the funding to the affordable or middle-income categoryat present, experts in the construction industry believe that, with this boost, the real-estate sector in totality will witness an indirect collateral benefit,including the projects that cater for luxury housing.
+Although the government has restricted the funding to the affordable or middle-income category at present, experts in the construction industry believe that, with this boost, the real-estate sector in totality will witness an indirect collateral benefit, including the projects that cater to luxury housing.

-With this new development, the AIF fund will be dedicated to complete stalled housing projects wherein the criteria laid down by the Government will be stringently followed.
-Through this mechanism, we foresee that the real-estate developers, by availing the monetary support provided by the Government, will be able to revive their stalled projects and complete the construction and the homebuyers who have been long awaiting their dream homes will finally getpossession.
+With this new development, the AIF fund will be dedicated to complete stalled housing projects wherein the criteria laid down by the government will be stringently followed.
+Through this mechanism, we foresee that the real-estate developers, by availing the monetary support provided by the government, will be able to revive their stalled projects and complete construction and the homebuyers who have been long awaiting their dream homes will finally get possession.